 Memphis Music Feature: Southern Avenue

 Ed.
-Note: In honor of the International Blues Challenge – which kicks off today on Beale Street – I’m happy to share this post from new ILM contributor Wesley Paraham.
-Be on the lookout for more fresh faces and new voices on the I Love Memphis Blog in the coming weeks. – Holly
+Note: In honor of the International Blues Challenge – which kicks off this week on Beale Street – I’m happy to share this post from new ILM contributor Wesley Paraham. – Holly

 Southern Avenue is a band tempered by Memphis.
 They’ve got it in their name, you can see it in their members, and you can certainly feel it in their music.